 Please Note: The Olympics start this Friday, so Under Review will not be published on its regular Monday morning slot.
 Instead, look out for a couple Under Reviews over the course of the hockey portion of the Games, when it makes sense to do so.
 Kick some ass, Canada.

 Brendan Burke: 1988–2010

 Brendan Burke, the courageous son of Maple Leafs GM Brian Burke who famously and publicly came out of the closet at the tail end of this past November — remarkable considering his age and aspired profession (pro hockey) — died in a car crash on Friday, February 4.
 It’s a tragedy that the trailblazing son born into a noted hockey family died a few short months after he made history.
-Considering his briefest of moments in the spotlight, his legacy will live on, but only if the professional sports community can continue to welcome those of differing sexualities with as much warmth (or even indifference, which is perhaps the preferred route; a figure’s sexuality shouldn’t even matter in the first place) as was met by his announcement.
+Considering his briefest of moments in the spotlight, his legacy will live on, but only if the professional sports community can continue to welcome those of differing sexualities with as much warmth (or even indifference, which is perhaps the preferred route; a figure’s sexuality shouldn’t even matter in the first place since is something private people do, or sexual services they get like Escorts in Birmingham, shouldn’t be a problem) as was met by his announcement.
 Story link.

 Kovalchuk Traded to New Jersey